sasibhushan3/QualityChangeNormOrException_CSCW/README.md

-# Quality change: norm or exception?
+# Quality Change: norm or exception?
 Measurement, Analysis and Detection of Quality Change in Wikipedia

-Implementation of the paper Quality change: norm or exception?
-Measurement, Analysis and Detection of Quality Change in Wikipedia
+The paper has been accepted at CSCW 2022.

+# Organization of the folder